Abraham Regelson: Literary and journalism career

 At first, he earned his livelihood as a librarian and Hebrew teacher, and began publishing his poetry, stories and translations in various Hebrew publications, both in America and in what was then Palestine.
-His first aliya (immigration) to Eretz Israel was in the year 1933.
+In 1933, he immigrated to Eretz Israel with his family.

-Employed by the daily newspaper Davar, he was one of the founders of the children's weekly supplement Davar l'Yladim, where his classic "Masa HaBubot l'Eretz-Yisrael" ("The Dolls' Journey to Eretz Israel") was first published in installments.
-Three years later, after having lost an infant son to dysentery, and with two of his older children endangered by malaria, he returned to the US with his family.
-There he earned his living by writing for the Yiddish press, while publishing several books containing his Hebrew poetry, legends and philosophical essays.
+Employed by the daily newspaper Davar, he helped Yitzhak Yatziv found the children's weekly supplement Davar l'Yladim, where "Masa HaBubot l'Eretz-Yisrael" ("The Dolls' Journey to Eretz Israel") was first published in installments in 1934.
+Three years later, after his infant son Yedidya died of dysentery, and with his son Yochai critically ill with malaria, he returned to the US with his family.
+There he earned his living mostly as a freelance translator and writer for the Yiddish press, while publishing several books containing his Hebrew poetry, legends and philosophical essays.
+During this time, he wrote for the Yiddish daily Morgen Freiheit and taught at the Jefferson School of Social Science, both affiliated with the Communist Party USA.

 He returned to Israel in 1949, where he worked as an editor for the publishing house Am Oved.
 He was also on the staff of the daily newspaper Al Ha-Mishmar, where he featured as a regular columnist.

-Regelson's language combined old and new in a captivating style.
-His innovative usages contributed to the rejuvenation of the Hebrew tongue.
-The influence of English literature added an appealing flavor to his work.
-He was a prolific translator and enriched Hebrew with many classics of English literature.
+Regelson's language combined old and new and his innovative usages contributed to the rejuvenation of the Hebrew tongue.
+The influence of English literature added flavor to his work.
+He was also a translator and enriched Hebrew with many classics of English literature.